Investing in Marijuana for Beginners

 Q: What are the risks of investing in cannabis services/companies?

 A: The first thing to bear in mind when it comes to investment is that there’s no such thing as a perfectly safe investment.
 All investing involves an element of risk: securities of all kinds can lose their value as market conditions change.
 Marijuana businesses are particularly volatile due to their uncertain legal status at the federal level.
+There are a lot of different ways to approach cannabis investing: focusing on medical marijuana or recreational marijuana through their individual businesses or even through growth mutual funds, marijuana mutual funds and many other options depending on your risk tolerance.

 Q: But medical marijuana is legal, isn’t it?

 A: While medical marijuana is legal in 34 states and the District of Columbia, marijuana is still federally illegal.
 It is true that federal legalization in the United States, looking at the demographics, is now merely a matter of when.
-However, there is a lot of damage activists in the White House, for example, can do before that comes to pass.
+However, there is a lot of damage activists in the White House, for example, can do to the cannabis market before that comes to pass.
 That said, there have also been indications that other areas of the White House are amenable to relaxing federal rules around states’ approaches to marijuana.
 Canadian cannabis companies and cannabis products are stealing a march on the rest of North America, and it is unlikely that the United States will want to compete with one hand tied behind its back for too long.

 Q: How can we invest in cannabis stocks given this legal status?